magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/full-width-page-layouts.md

 ![Page Layout Defaults](images/default-full-width.png)

+**Note:** The full-width layouts are specific to Product, Category, and CMS Page.
+Using one of these layouts outside of its intended scope could yield unpredictable results.

 ## CMS Full Width
 This template simply removes the left and right gutters from a CMS page's content.
 It is implemented with `cms-full-width.xml` and extends from the `1column` page layout.